hzi-bifo/seq2geno2pheno/README.md

     - ref_fa, ref_gff, ref_gbk:	The reference data

     The fasta, gff, and genbank files of a reference genome.
-They should have the same sequence accessions.
+The sequence accessions should be the same in these files.
+The genbank file need to include the genome sequences.

     - adaptor: The adaptor file (optional)